-(1) No funds may be sent to the court for deposit in the court's registry without a court order.

-(2) The party depositing or transferring funds to the court's registry must serve on the clerk the order permitting the deposit.
+- (1) No funds may be sent to the court for deposit in the court's registry without a court order. - (2) The party depositing or transferring funds to the court's registry must serve on the clerk the order permitting the deposit.

-This Rule is amended to avoid unnecessary repetition of the court's Amended Order Regarding Deposit and Investment of Registry Fund dated May 18, 2011.
+This Rule is amended to avoid unnecessary repetition of the court's Amended Order Regarding Deposit and Investment of Registry Fund.